chengchengcode/IRAC-mosaic/README.md

 This is a note about how to stack the IRAC image together.

 I start my real astronomy career from an IRAC survey named SEDS https://www.cfa.harvard.edu/SEDS/ .
-Jiasheng patiently helps and teach me to do crowd field photometry, collect data from each field, built the IRAC selected multi-wavelength catalogue, phot-z, absolute mag, stellar-mass etc. Most importantly, I start to understand the relation between signal and noise, model and data.
-Until now, Spitzer is still my favourite telescope.
-I feel honour when I joint one Spitzer proposal last year before it retired.
+Jiasheng patiently helps and teachs me to do crowd field photometry, collect data from each field, built the IRAC selected multi-wavelength catalogue, phot-z, absolute mag, stellar-mass etc. Most importantly, I start to understand the relation between signal and noise, model and data.
+Until now, Spitzer is my favourite telescope.
+I feel honour when I joint one Spitzer proposal last year.

 Motivations: